scala/docs.scala-lang/_overviews/toolkit/munit-run-tests.md

 {% endtab %}
 {% endtabs %}

+The test report, printed in the console, contains the status of each test.
 The `+` symbol before the name of the test indicates that the test passed successfully.

 Add and run a failing test to see its different report:

+{% tabs assertions-1 %}
+{% tab 'Scala 2 and 3' %}
 ```scala
 test("failing test") {
   val obtained = 2 + 3